Zephilinox/Bean/README.md

-Zephilinox              No limit to attacking based on relations        ##BEAN - Attack Relations Zephilinox              Extra XP for King                               ##BEAN - King Troop XP Zephilinox              Special Lord Unit                               ##BEAN - Knights
+Zephilinox              No limit to attacking based on relations        ##BEAN - Attack Relations Zephilinox              Extra XP for King                               ##BEAN - King Troop XP Zephilinox              Special Lord Unit                               ##BEAN - Knights Zephilinox              Diplomacy culture when recruiting               ##BEAN - Recruit Culture
 ```

 ##Issues
 ```
 Horse dust in arena (vaegir) is broken?
 Custom battles deathcam
+Calculate max knights by also checking all fiefs as the player can garrison them there for infinite numbers Use village code for towns when recruiting knights?
 ```

 ##TODO